Published online Jan 25, 2022. doi: 10.5501/wjv.v11.i1.73

 Peer-review started: March 11, 2021

 Accepted: January 3, 2022

 Article in press: January 6, 2022

 Published online: January 25, 2022

-All hospital admissions (n = 44) were recorded to an inpatient psychiatric unit during a three month national lockdown in Italy in 2020 and compared with those occurring over the same time period in 2019 (n = 71).
-For each admission, a 20-item checklist was completed to identify factors leading to admission.
-Statistical analyses were performed using Statistical Package for Social Sciences for Windows, release 11.0.
-Chi-square test (or Fisher’s exact test) and Mann-Whitney U-test were applied, where appropriate.
+All admissions were recorded to an inpatient psychiatric unit between February 24 and May 24, 2020 and compared with those occurring over the same time period in 2019.
+A 20-item checklist was completed to identify relevant factors leading to hospital admission.

 During the COVID-19 pandemic hospital admissions dropped significantly compared to 2019 and were more likely to be related to difficulties in organizing care outside the hospital and in patients' family context.
 On the other hand, admissions related to logistic and communication difficulties pertaining to residential facilities were more common in 2019, due to the re-organization of these facilities as close communities looking after their own patients during the pandemic.

 Mental health services in general, and hospital psychiatry in particular, were forced to face new and different challenges during the COVID-19 pandemic.
 The Italian community-based model of care with a multidisciplinary team serving a well-defined catchment area had the potential to ensure a proper and rapid re-organization of mental health service activities.

 Since the COVID-19 pandemic is slowly decreasing and the associated limitations persist, the detected changes are expected to last and turn into the usual way of working.
 Therefore, an ongoing evaluation of mental health service organization, activities and requirements is mandatory to sustain and improve actual efforts.